 Canada-Caribbean Community (CARICOM) Trade Agreement Negotiations

-Discussions towards the negotiation of a possible Canada-CARICOM Trade Agreement were announced at the Canada-CARICOM Summit on January 19, 2001, in Jamaica.
-Following four rounds of exploratory discussions, the Right Honourable Prime Minister Stephen Harper announced, on July 19, 2007, the launch of negotiations towards a trade agreement between Canada and the Caribbean Community member countries.
-(See News Release: New initiatives aimed at strengthening Canada's historic relationships with members of the Caribbean Community (CARICOM)).
+Discussions concerning the negotiation of a possible Canada-CARICOM Trade Agreement were announced in Jamaica on January 19, 2001 at a Canada-CARICOM Summit.
+Following four rounds of exploratory discussions, the Right Honourable Prime Minister Stephen Harper announced, on July 19, 2007, the launch of negotiations toward a trade agreement between Canada and the Caribbean Community member countries.

-Canada is committed to negotiating a modern trade agreement with CARICOM that will take into account differing levels of development, vulnerabilities associated with island states, and trade-related capacity challenges.
-CARICOM’s Members are: Antigua and Barbuda, The Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Lucia, St. Kitts and Nevis, St. Vincent and the Grenadines, Suriname, Trinidad and Tobago.
+CARICOM Members are: Antigua and Barbuda, The Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Lucia, St. Kitts and Nevis, St. Vincent and the Grenadines, Suriname, Trinidad and Tobago.

 - Date Modified: